NaderBhrr/FullstackOPEN2021/part03/README.md

 - 403 Forbidden Error: Used when user is not allowed access the endpoint.
 - 404 Not Found Error: Used when the endpoint cannot be found.
 - 500 Internal Server Error: Used the request sent by the frontend is correct, but there was an error from the backend.

+### Notes:

+- Always makes sure that you are on the `master` branch when merging branches before depolying to heroku
+  > I made commits and merges on the part3-server branch, so when I deployed to heroku no changes > where made there